Equatorial Guinea–Mexico relations

-Equatorial Guinea–Mexico relations are the diplomatic relations between the Republic of Equatorial Guinea and the United Mexican States.
-Both nations are members of the Association of Academies of the Spanish Language, Organization of Ibero-American States and the United Nations.
+The nations of Equatorial Guinea and Mexico established diplomatic relations in 1975.
+Both nations are members of the Organization of Ibero-American States and the United Nations.

 History

 Equatorial Guinea and Mexico share a common history in the fact that both nations were once colonized by Spain and part of the Spanish Empire.
-During the Atlantic slave trade, Spain transported many African slaves from Equatorial Guinea to Mexico where they arrived primarily to the port city of Veracruz.
-On 16 September 1821, Mexico obtained independence from Spain and on 12 October 1968, Equatorial Guinea obtained its independence from Spain.
-On the day of Equatorial Guinea's independence, Mexico opened the 1968 Summer Olympics which was hosted in Mexico City.
+During the Atlantic slave trade, Spain transported many enslaved people from Equatorial Guinea to Mexico where they arrived primarily to the port city of Veracruz.
+On 16 September 1821, Mexico obtained independence from Spain; and on 12 October 1968, Equatorial Guinea obtained its independence from Spain as well.

 On 26 September 1975, Equatorial Guinea and Mexico established diplomatic relations.
 Since the establishment of diplomatic relations, relations between both nations have primarily taken place at international forums such as at the United Nations.
 In 2005, Equatorial Guinean Foreign Minister Pastor Micha Ondó Bile paid a visit to Mexico.
 In May 2007, Equatorial Guinean Minister of Information, Culture and Tourism Santiago Nchama paid a visit to Mexico where he held meetings with officials of the Mexican government to explore cooperation schemes in the field of technical training in the media, culture and tourism.
 As a result of the visit, the negotiations for an Educational and Cultural Cooperation Agreement between both nations were relaunched.

+In July 2011, Mexico participated as an observer during the 17th Ordinary African Union Summit held in the Equatorial Guinean capital of Malabo with the Chief of Mission of the Mexican Embassy in Addis Ababa, Ethiopia attending the summit.
+In October 2014, Equatorial Guinea submitted to the Mexican authorities for consideration a Memorandum of Understanding between the two countries in the field of poultry farming, a Framework Agreement for Cooperation and Internal Regulations of the Joint Commission for Cooperation between the two governments.
+There is great potential for cooperation in the educational and cultural fields because Equatorial Guinea is the only Spanish-speaking country in Africa.